avinoamr/dbstream/README.md

 Database Stream API Specification for Node.js
 ========

-Database Stream API for creating abstract, portable and functional Node streams for accessing databases.
+A Database Stream (or Cursor) is an abstract interface for creating portable and generic modules for accessing databases  using Node Streams.
+The API specification is Database-agnostic which makes it easy to switch databases, configurations and implementations seamlessly.
+Write your code once - and it will run against any database.

 > Due to the massive fragmentation of Node libraries for accessing different databases, it's difficult to write elegant code that is fully portable across database systems.
 This API has been designed to encourage similarity between Node modules that are used to access databases.
-Inspired by [PEP 249](http://legacy.python.org/dev/peps/pep-0249/)
+Inspired by Python's [PEP 249](http://legacy.python.org/dev/peps/pep-0249/)

 ### Available Implementations